Analyze your third-party dependencies

 dnxcore50 dotnet5.0 dotnet5.1 dotnet5.2 dotnet5.3 dotnet5.4 dotnet5.5

-While these will likely work with your code, there is no guarantee of compatibility.
+While these TFMs likely work with your code, there is no guarantee of compatibility.
 Packages with these TFMs were built with pre-release .NET Core packages.
-Take note of when (or if) packages like this are updated to be
+Take note of when (or if) packages using these TFMs are updated to be .NET Standard-based.

 To use a package targeting a traditional PCL or pre-release .NET Core target, you must use the